Key takeaways

 The DEA also associates gabapentin with sedative and psychedelic effects and recognizes that the drug can intensify the euphoric (“high”) effects of opioids.
 There are concerns that this is contributing to the opioid epidemic.
 Although gabapentin is typically safe when taken on its own, when it’s used in combination with other drugs that depress the central nervous system or alcohol, the risk of respiratory depression and potentially death increases significantly.

-As a result, several states have taken necessary action to reduce these risks by making gabapentin a controlled substance.
+As a result, several states have taken regulatory action to reduce these risks by making gabapentin a controlled substance.
 In these states, there are stricter regulations on prescribing and dispensing gabapentin.
 Each state may regulate gabapentin slightly differently, setting its own time, quantity, or dosage limits to minimize the risk of drug misuse and abuse.
 For example, Rhode Island law only allows up to a 90-day supply for prescriptions for Schedule V controlled substances.

 Tips for patients on managing gabapentin refills